XuanRen4470/SPPL/README.md

 # Efficiently Selecting Response Generation Strategy by Self-Aligned Perplexity for Fine-Tuning LLMs

 This repository provides the source code for our paper *Efficiently Selecting Response Generation Strategy by Self-Aligned Perplexity for Fine-Tuning LLMs*.
-If you encounter any issues, please **open an issue** — I’ll fix them.

 ## Table of Contents